immaculate-lift-studio/PSX-Style-Camera-Shader/README.md

 Enable Fog - Enables/disables fog
 Fog Color - Color of the fog
 Noise Color - Color of the noise overlayed on top of the fog
-Fog Fade Range - The distance in units away from the camera the fog is completely opaque
+Fog Distance - The distance in units away from the camera the fog is completely opaque
+Fog Fade Range - How much distance the fog will take to fade to opaque
 Noise Time Fac - The amount and movement of the noise
 Enable Color Limitation - Enables/disables limiting the colors
 Color Levels - Amount of colors allowed onscreen if Enable Color Limitation is checked